SlothKun/Data_Splitting_TPE/README.md

 Python 3.5.8

-This project was created for highschool project
+This program was created for my highschool project
 My project's goal is to create a secure transfer system using data splitting concept

 The system operation is kinda complex but to summarize there is 4 phases :